 - Watery stools, repeated episodes, or accidents outside the litter box

-- Mucus, blood, or a strong foul odor that’s unusual for your cat
+- Mucus, blood, or a strong odor that is unusual for your cat

 3) Stool clues: color, mucus, blood, and frequency

-You don’t need to become a poop detective (promise).
-But a few simple details help you decide what to do next—and help your vet if you need to call.
+You do not need to become a stool detective.
+But a few details really do help you decide what to do next, and they help your vet a lot if you need to call.

 | Clue | What it can suggest | What you should do |